Today I have the privilege of sharing a guest post with you by Logan and Michole, bloggers over at Unwork to Travel.

 Furthermore, minimalism might mean something totally different to you than it does to me, but at its heart, minimalism is about possessing only the things that add value to your life, while ridding yourself of things that do not.

 And I do not think that there is a place that this is more appropriate than travel.
 In fact, I was a minimalist traveler, going carry on only, long before I had even heard the term “minimalist.”

-If you want to give minimalist travel a go, and want the perfect bag to use for it, we wrote an entire article dedicated to helping people choosing the perfect travel backpack for their personal needs.
+If you want to give minimalist travel a go, and want the perfect bag to use for it, we wrote an entire article dedicated to helping people choose the perfect travel backpack for their personal needs.